Karsai Nei Tsang

 Origins

-Karsai Nei Tsang originates within the Chi Nei Tsang system, a form of deep therapeutic massage focused on the abdominal bodywork developed within the Daoist tradition.
+Karsai Nei Tsang originates within the Chi Nei Tsang system: a form of deep abdominal bodywork developed within the Daoist tradition.

-It is a specialized application that focuses on the lower abdomen, pelvic tissues, and the areas surrounding the reproductive organs.
+It is a specialized application that focuses on the lower abdomen, pelvic tissues, and the areas surrounding the reproductive organs, developed to address stagnation and holding in regions closely linked to circulation, vitality, and reproduction.

-The practice was developed to address stagnation and holding in regions closely linked to circulation, vitality, and reproduction, and has traditionally been transmitted through direct, hands-on teaching.
+The practice has traditionally been transmitted through direct, hands-on teaching.

 Karsai Nei Tsang is approached as a therapeutic and functional practice, and is distinct from sexual or erotic forms of touch.